 If medical bills and/or weekly compensation benefits are not issued within 30 days of becoming due, a late penalty fee may be issued to the employer for each day over this 30-day deadline.

-Discuss the value of your benefits with a licensed Flint workers’ compensation attorney.
+Discuss the value of your benefits with one of our licensed workers’ compensation lawyers.

 Can I Appeal a Denied Claim?